kaali-k/kaali-k/README.md

 > *"I'm a multi-passionate creative and an enthusiastic developer based in Sri Lanka."*

 My journey began with a strong foundation in ICT (**NVQ Level 3**), and I am currently advancing my expertise by pursuing **NVQ Level 5**.
-I thrive on the intersection of visuals and technology—whether it's crafting eye-catching graphics, troubleshooting complex PC issues, or diving into new coding challenges.
+I thrive on the intersection of visuals and technology—whether it's crafting eye-catching graphics, editing compelling videos, troubleshooting complex PC issues, or diving into new coding challenges.

 **🎯 Core Focus Areas:**
 `Graphic Design` | `Video Editing` | `Web & Mobile Dev` | `PC Hardware Solutions`